TheArturthur/CoppermindScraper/Cosmere/Evi Kholin.md

  by  Viridializard
 When Adolin was five years old, Evi decided to join Dalinar on his campaigns.
 This was motivated by several factors, chief among them the fact that all other Alethi wives joined their husbands on the campaign trail, and that Dalinar spent too little time with his children.
 Although he tried to convince her that the battlefield was no place for her, she insisted on staying.
 From then on out, she would spend half of every year with Dalinar -- and, later, Adolin -- in his war camps, and the other half in [[Kholinar\|Kholinar]] with Renarin, who was too sickly to take on the road.
 Her Riran accent began to fade at the time, though she would sometimes switch back to her native language.
 Although outwardly it appeared that she and Dalinar were a loving couple, by 1163 the two of them were more at odds than ever.
 Evi wanted the killing to end, and for the family to return to Alethkar and rest; Dalinar sought to continue making war.
 This culminated in a major fight between them, which ended with Evi breaking into tears.
 In an attempt to console her, Dalinar promised that after quelling the new rebellion in [[Rathalas\|Rathalas]], they would return to Kholinar for at least a year.
 Moreover, to respect her wishes to be more peaceful, he initially tried bargaining with [[Tanalan\|Tanalan]].
 Unfortunately, this was not to be.
-Tanalan betrayed Dalinar, attempting to kill him after sending him out to investigate rumors of a [[Highprince\|highprince]] that had betrayed the [[Gavilar\|Gavilar]].
+Tanalan betrayed Dalinar, attempting to kill him after sending him out to investigate rumors of a [[Highprince\|highprince]] that had betrayed [[Gavilar\|Gavilar]].
 When Dalinar returned after digging himself out of a deep pile of rubble, Evi was already beginning to mourn him and grew even more distressed when he began his plan to take revenge, leading to him ordering his men to escort her out of the command tent to somewhere safe.
 Unbeknownst to him, she snuck out and went to the city to plead with Tanalan for peace.
 The young highprince detained her in his former safehouse, now turned city prison.
 When Dalinar set flame to the Rift, Evi died in the flames, with Dalinar finding out far too late to even attempt saving her.

 ### Legacy
 >“*Evi… He had never deserved her.*”